 And treatment for the condition is not pretty — ranging from planing the roots of your teeth to surgery, tissue and bone grafting.

-Now though, a new study has found a much simpler and less invasive possibility for reversing the damage of periodontal disease, one that’s good for your whole body to fight inflammation.
+Now though, a new study has found a much simpler and less invasive periodontal therapy for reversing the damage, one that’s good for your whole body to fight inflammation.

-The study, which was part of the Ph.D. research of Emmanuel Albuquerque de Souza at the University of São Paulo’s Dental School (FO-USP) in Brazil and was conducted at the Forsyth Institute, an affiliate of the Harvard School of Dental Medicine in the United States, found that fish oil offers new hope in the fight against gum disease.
+The study, which was part of the Ph.D. research of Emmanuel Albuquerque de Souza at the University of São Paulo’s Dental School (FO-USP) in Brazil and was conducted at the Forsyth Institute, an affiliate of the Harvard School of Dental Medicine in the United States, found that fish oil offers new hope in the fight for healthy gums.

 And it’s all about the way these healthy fatty acids work against inflammation.